CExA-project/ddc/paper/joss-paper.md

 Along with this problem, when performing slices that remove dimensions of arrays, this operation changes the relative ordering of dimensions.

 Solutions have been proposed in Python and Julia to address these issues.
 In Python, the Xarray library allows users to label dimensions that can then be used to perform computation.
-Following a similar approach, the "Discrete Domain Computation" (DDC) library aims to bring equivalent functionality to the C++ ecosystem using a zero overhead abstraction approach, i.e. with labels fixed at compile-time.
+Following a similar approach, the "Discrete Domain Computation" (DDC) library aims to bring equivalent functionality to the C++ ecosystem.
+It uses a zero overhead abstraction approach, i.e. with labels fixed at compile-time, on top of different performant portable libraries, such as: Kokkos, Kokkos Kernels, Kokkos-fft and Ginkgo.

 ## DDC Core key features